 IMBA Regional Directors

-- Michelle Barker, Upper Midwest Regional Director, michelle [dot] barker [at] imba [dot] com
+- Michelle Barker, Midwest Regional Director, michelle [dot] barker [at] imba [dot] com

 - Steve Schneider, South Central Regional Director, steve [dot] schneider [at] imba [dot] com